St. Genevieve Church: First priestly visit in 1700

-Indians attend services
+Native Americans attend services

-Among those who came for service at St. Genevieve's were the Choctaw Indians.
-Around the time that Mrs. Cousin built St. Genevieve Chapel, Abbé Rouquette moved from New Orleans to live and work among the Indians in the vicinity of the homes of his family.
+Choctaw Native Americans came to services.
+Around the time that Mrs. Cousin built St. Genevieve Chapel, Abbé Rouquette moved from New Orleans to live and work among the Natives in the vicinity of the homes of his family.
 His work centered principally around Chinchuba and Bayou Lacombe, where he built small chapels.
 For ages the southern part of St. Tammany Parish on the lake shore to Pearl River had been the land of the Choctaws, and Bonfouca had been one of their meeting places.

-A distinguished visitor at St. Genevieve's in May 1867, was the great French Dominican, Father Pierre A. Chocarne, who crossed over from New Orleans to visit with the famous poet-priest, Father Rouquette.
+In May 1867, French Dominican, Father Pierre A. Chocarne, crossed over from New Orleans to visit with the famous poet-priest, Father Rouquette.
 He offered Mass in St. Genevieve's chapel.

 Archbishop Francis Janssens became Ordinary of the New Orleans See in 1888, and promptly interested himself in the St. Tammany missions.
 On October 23 of that year, he gave Confirmation to 47 adults and children at St. Genevieve's.
 In his diary, the archbishop wrote: "There is a brick church in fair condition at Bonfouca, with a good presbytery, and the people are simple and well disposed.
 We (Father Mignot and the archbishop) slept there, and left Wednesday morning at 5 a.m. for Bayou Lacombe."

 Father Eugene Aveilhe was pastor of Mandeville at the time, and Bonfouca was still a mission of St. Theresa's Church, later called Our Lady of the Lake Church, of Mandeville.
 He referred to the Bonfouca chapel in his letters and reports it as "St. Genovefa."
 Already in 1887, a movement was on foot to divide the Mandeville parish and use Bonfouca as a center for a new one.
 Father Aveilhe told Archbishop Francis X. Leras: "Bonfouca has a new roof to its church, a nice yard well cared for since three years, and a decent rectory."